 Sink tip: Regularly rinse and towel dry your sink after use to keep its surface exposed to oxygen.
 (It is the oxygen that reacts with chromium in the steel to form a strong, highly protective chrome oxide film on the surface.
 It is this film that makes stainless resistant to corrosion and gives it a remarkably long life.)

-A topmount sink has a lip that folds over the countertop and is therefore resting on top of the countertop cutout.
+An inset sink has a lip that folds over the countertop and is therefore resting on top of the countertop cutout.
 Fasteners securely mount an undermount sink underneath the countertop so that a polished edge of granite, marble, etc. is exposed above the sink.
-An undermount sink cutout requires more polishing and installation labor than a topmount sink cutout and is therefore a more expensive option.
+An undermount sink cutout requires more polishing and installation labour than an inset sink cutout and is therefore a more expensive option.

 Very.
 The thicker the steel, the less susceptible it is to denting, bowing and noise transmission from pots and pans hitting the metal surface.